CONSTITUTION

 General Meetings.

-2. A General Meeting – the annual meeting – must be held annually within no more than six (6) months of the end of the financial year, unless the General Meeting has resolved to extend the aforementioned term.
+2. Each year, a General Meeting – the annual meeting – is held no later than six (6) months after the end of the financial year, subject to extension of this period by the General Meeting.

-1. the report of the Management Board and the report referred to in Article 13, with the findings of the committee referred to in that article;
+1. the management report and financial statements and account referred to in Article 13, together with the report of the committee referred to in that article;

-2. the discharge of the members of the Management Board from their liability for their management during the previous financial year;
+2. the granting of discharge to the board members for their management during the preceding financial year;

-3. the appointment of the committee referred to in Article 13 for the following financial year;
+3. the appointment of the committee referred to in Article 13 for the next financial year;

 4. the filling of any vacancies;

-5. any motions of the Management Board or the members, made known in the notice convening the meeting;
+5. proposals by the Board or members, announced in the notice convening the meeting.

-3. Other General Meetings are convened as often as considered desirable by the Management Board or when it is obliged to do so pursuant to the law or the Articles.
+3. Other General Meetings shall be convened as often as the Board deems desirable, or when it is required to do so by law or the Articles of Association.

-If the request is not acceded to within fourteen days, those requesting the meeting may convene it themselves by means of a notice in accordance with article 18 or by placing an advertisement in at least one well-read newspaper in the location where the Association has its business address, with due observance of the period for convening the meeting referred to in Article 18.
+If no action is taken on the request within fourteen days, the requesters themselves may proceed to convene that meeting by giving notice in accordance with Article 18 or by means of an advertisement in at least one daily newspaper widely read in the place where the Association has its registered office, while observing the notice period specified in Article 18.

 Article 15.

-1. All the members of the Association and the members of the Management Board have access to the General Meeting.
+1. All members of the Association and the board members have access to the General Meeting.

-2. The General Meeting decides on the admission of persons other than those referred to in paragraph 1 of this article.
+2. The General Meeting shall decide on the admission of persons other than those referred to in paragraph 1 of this article.

-3. Every member of the Association who has not been suspended will have the right to cast one vote.
+3. Every member of the Association that is not suspended has one vote.

-As such, the members of the Management Board have an advisory vote.
+As such, the board members have an advisory vote.

-4. A member may vote by proxy, given to another member In Writing.
+4. A member may cast their vote through another member authorised In Writing to do so.

-5. If the Management Board has opened the option in the notice to a General Meeting, the members will be authorized to exercise their voting rights by means of an electronic means of communication, provided (i) the conditions for the use of that means of communication like the connection, the security and the like have been made public in the notice to the meeting, (ii) the member is able to be identified, (iii) the member is able to acquaint himself of the discussions at the meeting and (iv) if this option has been opened, the member is able to participate in the discussions.
+5. If the Board has provided for this possibility in the notice convening a General Meeting, the members are authorised to exercise their voting rights by means of an electronic communication tool, provided that (i) the conditions for the use of the communication tool, such as the connection, security and similar matters, are announced in the notice, (ii) the member can be identified, (iii) the member can directly follow the proceedings at the meeting, and (iv) if this option has been offered, the member can participate in the deliberations.

-These votes shall have equal effect as votes cast in a General Meeting.
+These votes are equated with votes cast at the General Meeting.

 Article 16.